For developers who want to:

 Make sure your content is easy to distinguish and read, including checking your colour contrast and ensure that meaning is never conveyed by colour alone (e.g. a red surround on a form input should also be accompanied by error text)

 Give users control of timed activities, for example ensuring any activity that can timeout can be extended

 Make your content follow a logical flow: place elements so that important information is announced on screen readers before ancillary information (e.g. prevent a side panel of external links being read before your main content).
 We have a related article on Accessible Page Layouts you can check out.

 Help your users understand the context of the page by updating your page titles (find out how to do this in React in our article on Handling Page Titles in React), using meaningful headings and button/link text, and utilising semantic HTML elements

 Allow potentially ‘unfriendly’ content to be stopped.
 This includes being minduful of content that could cause physical reactions such as seizures.
 Avoid flashing content if possible, or at a minimum warn your users and let them opt out of viewing it

 Phew!
-That’s just a few of the things you can do to help your users.
+That’s only a few of the things you can do to help your users.
 Be sure to browse the other Up Your A11y topics for more detailed guidance, tutorials and example implementations.
-Bear in mind that most fixes and tweaks are super simple and quick to implement, but will make a big difference to your users.
+Bear in mind that most fixes and tweaks can be quick to implement, but will make a big difference to your users.